 With added responsibilities, it’s always prudent to consult with a professional tax advisor before and during your business run.

-Your employer had insurance requirements and pertinent coverage decisions to make, but chances are they didn’t involve you.
+Your employer had insurance requirements and coverage decisions to make, but chances are they didn’t involve you.
 As a new business owner, the tables will turn.

-Rent or Mortgage
+Rent or mortgage

 The upside to recurring costs is most, if not all of these self-employed expenses, are tax-deductible.